KnpLabs/php-github-api/README.markdown

 ## Documentation

-See the `doc` directory for more detailed documentation.
+See the [doc/ directory](doc/index.md) for more detailed documentation.

 ## License